 How long does each procedure take?

 The actual procedures are very quick!
 With LASIK, the laser time for each eye is only about 15 seconds, and your time in the laser suite will generally be under 15-30 minutes.
 The SMILE procedure takes about 10-15 minutes or less with the actual laser time being about 30 seconds.
 The PRK procedure takes about 5-10 minutes per eye.
-Drs.
-Dryjski, Scott and our staff spend the most time upfront analyzing your vision testing results and planning the best treatment for your customized laser vision correction procedure.
+Our providers and staff spend the most time upfront analyzing your vision testing results and planning the best treatment for your customized laser vision correction procedure.

 Do laser vision correction procedures hurt?